Liar paradox: In popular culture

 The liar paradox is occasionally used in fiction to shut down artificial intelligences, who are presented as being unable to process the sentence.
-In Star Trek: The Original Series episode "I, Mudd", the liar paradox is used by Captain Kirk and Harry Mudd to confuse and ultimately disable an android holding them captive.
+In the Star Trek: The Original Series episode "I, Mudd", the liar paradox is used by Captain Kirk and Harry Mudd to confuse and ultimately disable an android holding them captive.
 In the 1973 Doctor Who serial The Green Death, the Doctor temporarily stumps the insane computer BOSS by asking it "If I were to tell you that the next thing I say would be true, but that the last thing I said was a lie, would you believe me?"
 BOSS tries to figure it out but cannot and eventually decides the question is irrelevant and summons security.

+In the 1967 film Bedazzled, the Devil says to his subject, Stanley Moon, that "Everything he says is a lie, including this.".

+The Thin Lizzy song "Don't Believe a Word" contains the lyrics "Not a word of this is true."

 In the 2011 video game Portal 2, artificial intelligence GLaDOS attempts to use the "this sentence is false" paradox to kill another artificial intelligence, Wheatley.
 However, lacking the intelligence to realize the statement is a paradox, he simply responds, "Um, true.
 I'll go with true.
 There, that was easy." and is unaffected.
 Humorously, all other AIs present barring GLaDOS, all of which are significantly less sentient and lucid than both her and Wheatley, are still killed from hearing the paradox.
 However, GLaDOS later notes that she almost killed herself from her own attempt to kill Wheatley.

-The Devo song, Enough Said, includes the lyrics The next thing I say to you will be true / The last thing I said was false.
+The Devo song "Enough Said" includes the lyrics "The next thing I say to you will be true/The last thing I said was false".

-In the seventh episode of Minecraft: Story Mode titled "Access Denied" the main character Jesse and his friends are captured by a supercomputer named PAMA.
-After PAMA controls two of Jesse's friends, Jesse learns that PAMA stalls when processing and uses a paradox to confuse him and escape with his last friend.
-One of the paradoxes the player can make him say is the liar paradox.
+In the seventh episode of Minecraft: Story Mode, titled "Access Denied", the main character Jesse and their friends are captured by a supercomputer named PAMA.
+After PAMA controls two of Jesse's friends, Jesse learns that PAMA stalls when processing and uses a paradox to confuse him and escape with their last friend.
+One of the paradoxes the player can make Jesse say is the liar paradox.

-In Douglas Adams The Hitchhiker's Guide to the Galaxy, chapter 21 he describes a solitary old man inhabiting a small asteroid in the spatial coordinates where it should have been a whole planet dedicated to Biro life forms.
-This old man repeatedly claimed that nothing was true, though he was later discovered to be lying.

-Rollins Band's 1994 song "Liar" alluded to the paradox when the narrator ends the song by stating "I'll lie again and again and I'll keep lying, I promise".

-Robert Earl Keen's song "The Road Goes On and On" alludes to the paradox.
-The song is widely believed to be written as part of Keen's feud with Toby Keith, who is presumably the "liar" Keen refers to.
+Robert Earl Keen's song "The Road Goes On and On" mentions the paradox.
+The song is part of Keen's feud with Toby Keith, who is presumably the "liar" Keen refers to.